-You’ll get this error when there’s a typo creating invalid code which cannot be interpreted by the compiler.
+You’ll get this error when there’s a typo creating invalid code, which the compiler cannot interpret.

-To solve this error, check if you properly opened and closed all brackets, braces, and parentheses and semicolons.
+To solve this error, check if you properly opened and closed all brackets, braces, parentheses, and semicolons.

 You’ll get this error if you try to use a variable that does not exist.